TRACKING THE PROMISES:

 Conclusion:

-– Canadian personnel contributions has now sunk to a record low.
+– Canadian personnel contributions sunk to a record low in 2024.
 Not since Canada proposed the first peacekeeping force in 1956 had Canada made a smaller contribution of personnel.

 – The average number of deployed uniformed personnel under the Trudeau government (monthly average of 81 personnel from 2015 to 2024) is about HALF that of the Harper government (157).
 The number of police deployed is 66% LESS.